 Most roof damage is covered by homeowner’s insurance, though you may find your provider is going to great lengths to limit their liability.
 Rather than deal with your insurance company on your own, let an insurance attorney carry the burden for you.

 Is your adjuster unwilling to negotiate a greater settlement?
 Do you believe your rights as a policyholder have been violated?
-The insurance attorneys at LeMaster & Ahmed PLLC are proven insurance litigators with more than three decades of combined experience.
-They will use this experience to your advantage and fight to ensure you receive the best settlement possible to repair your roof.
+The insurance attorneys at LeMaster & Ahmed, PLLC are proven insurance litigators with more than three decades of combined experience.
+They will use this experience to your advantage and fight to ensure you receive the best settlement possible for your damage claim.

 - Evidence of Roof Damage

 - Does Homeowner’s Insurance Cover Roof Damage?